 - Email and feedback forms.
 Having a form on your nonprofit website gives people a recognizable way to get their feedback.
-These tend to work best as either wide open (“How can we improve?”) or more targeted with one or two brief questions.
+These tend to work best as either wide open (“How can we improve?”) or more targeted with one or two quick questions.

 - Direct contact.
-Forms and surveys may be easy to use, but they are poor at gathering the greater context or circumstances that your volunteers and donors find themselves in.
-One of the best ways to get useful feedback is to reach out directly to people and talk to them.
+Forms and surveys may be easy to use, but they are poor at gathering the greater context or circumstances your volunteers and donors find themselves in.
+One of the best ways to get helpful feedback is to reach out directly to people and talk to them.
 Bonus points if it’s in person, but if that’s impossible for you, even a phone call or a video chat can be a great way to form that connection.